 - A valid Colorado driver’s license or valid Colorado or military photo identification for comparison.

 Unless it is revoked, your Colorado concealed carry permit is good for 5 years from the date of issue.
-After that, it must be renewed.
+After that, it must be renewed through a renewal application.